Dodoveloper/DHCPy-scanner/README.md

 Optionally you can set the other parameters so that the scanner will be able to send an e-mail when a rogue is found: if _mail_on_'s value is set to "yes", then the sotfware will send the e-mail; any other string should be considered as a no.

+After the setup is complete, just launch the script with **_python scanner.py_**.
+You will need to execute it with admin privileges, as DHCP uses TCP ports 67 and 68 to perform communications.
 ### Some examples
+DHCPy scanner prints various information on the terminal, such as server's IP, subnet mask, DNS IP, offered IP, lease time and more.
 ### Future updates